 Progressive steps enable girls to be challenged, to a point for which they are ready.

 At camp, girls adapt easily to the climate.
 Campers naturally adapt to living in the summer heat without air conditioning or fans by staying hydrated, resting during the hottest part of the day, and wearing cool, cotton clothing.
 The equipment list included in the confirmation packet will include all necessary equipment to help beat the heat.

 Staff monitors weather and will make adjustments in case of extreme heat days such as extended rest periods or additional swim times.

 Kid friendly, well-balanced dietician planned meals are served in the main dining hall.
 Special dietary needs must be noted on the health card.
 Parents of girls with special dietary needs (vegetarian, Kosher, halal, etc.) must contact the council at least 30 days prior to program to ensure their daughter’s needs can be accommodated.

-Our counselors are selected based on their program skills, maturity, education, caring attitude, and experience with children.
+Our counselors are male and female and selected based on their program skills, maturity, education, caring attitude, and experience with children.
 Program areas, such as ropes course, horses, swimming and boating, are directed by certified and trained staff.
 All of our staff must successfully complete pre-camp staff training, pass background screening and become members of Girl Scouts of the USA.